 Box I. Summary of recommendations on the use and reporting of race, ethnicity, and ancestry in genomics research.

-- Follow standards from publishers, including the APA’s guidelines on bias-free language regarding racial and ethnic identity and the AMA Manual of Style (see Flanagin et al. 2021).
+1.3 Follow standards from publishers, including the APA’s guidelines on bias-free language regarding racial and ethnic identity and the AMA Manual of Style.

 - Harmonization of race and ethnicity across studies

-- Clearly describe the source data from each study when using harmonized race and ethnicity variables.
+2.1 Clearly describe the source data for race and ethnicity information from. each study when using harmonized variables.

-- Avoid assuming that non-genetic, reported variables are by “self-report.”
+2.2 Avoid assuming that non-genetic, reported variables are by self-report.

-- Articulate and justify why variables were used in a given analysis.
+3.1 Articulate and justify why race, ethnicity, or ancestry variables were used in a given analysis.

-- Keep in mind that, if using race or ethnicity as a covariate, these variables may explain trait variation due to social factors, not genetics.
+3.2 Consider that while using race or ethnicity as a covariate may explain trait variation due to social factors, it may also reinforce harmful stereotypes.